 Here are some tips to keep your Christmas food safe:

 - After touching raw poultry or other raw meat, always wash your hands with warm water and soap, and dry them thoroughly.

-- Don't wash your turkey before your cook it.
+- Do not wash your turkey before you cook it.
 If you do, bacteria from raw poultry can splash onto worktops, dishes and other foods.
 Proper cooking will kill any bacteria.

 - Always clean worktops, chopping boards, dishes and utensils with warm soapy water after they have touched raw poultry or meat.